ELfox513/DevEL/README.md

 ## Planned but not necessarily done

+*These features will be implemented depending on how many people will use this patch*
 * In-game FAQ and DevEL news
 * Additional screen if the patch is launched without resources
 * StateEditor